bordoni/fakerpress/readme.md

 ## Changelog ##

+### 0.6.4 &mdash; 21 of April 2024 ###
+* Fix - Ensure that Faker is also included via Strauss, to prevent conflicts with other plugins.
+* Fix - Resolve Fatal where trying to create posts, comments or terms would fail because of missing classes.

 ### 0.6.3 &mdash; 21 of April 2024 ###
 * Fix - Prevent fatal errors because of malformed composer autoload files.